Those who want to play god are always changing pre-existing word definitions.

 The first two editions of Black’s Law Dictionary used the Webster’s definition.
-The third edition, in 1933 after we lost our right to own gold, and after Congress changed our national anthem to one that did not mention God, added
+The third edition, in 1933 after we lost our right to own gold coins, and after Congress changed our national anthem to one that did not mention God, added:

 “Power to regulate is power to establish reasonable limitations but does not generally include power to prohibit.”

-Then they added separate lengthy definition for Regulations for an Executive Department (editions 4 to 6), and a separate definition for Regulations plural (editions 5 and 6).
+Then they added separate lengthy definition for Regulations for an Executive Department (editions 4 to 6, but not later editions), and a separate definition for Regulations plural (editions 5 and 6, but not later editions).

-Black’s Law Dictionary sixth edition was the first to have no definition for Regulate singular.
+Black’s Law Dictionary sixth edition in 1990 was the first to have no definition for Regulate singular.
 It is no longer in their vocabulary.

-Then Black’s Law Dictionary seventh addition dropped these two definitions (Regulations for an Executive Department and for Regulations plural) but defined Regulation to include restriction — even though the third edition said “does not generally include power to prohibit”.
+Then Black’s Law Dictionary seventh edition in 1999 dropped these two definitions (Regulations for an Executive Department and for Regulations plural) but defined Regulation to include restriction — even though the third edition said “does not generally include power to prohibit”.

-Regulated is used twice in the U.S. Constitution.
-To regulate interstate commerce and a well regulated militia.
-They mean different things.
+“Regulate” and “Regulated” are used in the U.S. Constitution.
+To regulate interstate commerce, to regulate the value of coins, and a well regulated militia, etc. They can mean different things.

 We are already regulated by “a general rule” that created government.
 According to Blackstone’s Commentaries This rule of conduct applies with equal obligation to individuals and to nations.